The EDS Lass

 ABOUT KATE’S EDS

-I was first suspected of having EDS at 14, but did not get a diagnosis until I was in my early thirties.
+I was first suspected of having EDS at 14, but the diagnosis was wrongly denied.
+I was formally diagnosed with EDS six years ago, as an adult.
 The diagnosis made sense of many health issues and symptoms!
-I experienced years of misdiagnosis and medical gaslighting prior to my diagnoses, and, due to poor awareness of EDS within medicine, continue to have a difficulties getting appropriate healthcare.
-This is unfortunately not uncommon.
-EDS can be an invisible disability; you can’t tell to look at me, however, the laxity caused by EDS means internal tissues move about more than they should which causes anatomical (structural) gastro-intestinal track issues as well as vascular issues.
-Despite the challenges, I approach life with humour and a good dose of Scottish grit, supported by my amazing family 💛💗
+I had experienced years of misdiagnosis and medical gaslighting prior to my diagnoses, and, due to poor awareness of EDS within medicine, continue to have a difficulties accessing appropriate healthcare.
+This is, unfortunately, a common experience of people with EDS.
+EDS can be an invisible disability; you can’t tell to look at me, however, EDS has causde internal laxity, causing internal tissues and organs to be more mobile, which causes anatomical (structural) gastro-intestinal issues as well as vascular issues.

 The EDS Lass